Uzair-90/HSPSQL/uzair/PostgresHS/AWS_Sharding.md

 );

 ```
-In the above table postgres will use user_id as sharding key by default and if you want to check how to select your own key for sharding read the following documentation:
+In the above table postgres will use user_id as sharding key by default and if you want to know how to select your own key for sharding read the following documentation:

 [choosing sharding key](https://docs.citusdata.com/en/v11.3/sharding/data_modeling.html)